zbirenbaum/SealFaceRecognition/README.md

 # Accessing SEALNET for returning user

 1. Start the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking start.
-2. Connect to AWS by running `cd ~/Downloads/` and  `ssh -i YOURNAME_id_rsa.txt YOURNAME@gpu-1.colgate.edu` and click yes if prompted.
+2. Open a new terminal and connect to AWS by running `cd ~/Downloads/` and  `ssh -i kingram_id_rsa.txt kingram@gpu-1.colgate.edu` and click yes if prompted.
 NOTE: If you try to log in to AWS and you encounter an error that says:
     WARNING: UNPROTECTED PRIVATE KEY FILE!
-Run this command `chmod 400 YOURNAME_id_rsa.txt` in the Downloads folder to change permissions on your key.
+Run this command `chmod 400 kingram_id_rsa.txt` in the Downloads folder to change permissions on your key.
 3. Go to your SealNet workspace by running
-`cd /data/YOURNAME_workspace/SealFaceRecognition`
+`cd /data/kingram_workspace/SealFaceRecognition`
 4. Checking for the latest version of the software by running `git pull`
 5. If you need to upload new data, check step 3 of Setting up SEALNET for new user.
 6. Activate your virtual environment by running `source ./py37/bin/activate`.